- by FPABS-Admin

 Origin and History

 The black palm cockatoo is native to Australia, particularly the very tip of northern Queensland.
 Also, this species now lives in New Guinea and Indonesia.
 These birds generally inhabit the rainforest and woodlands and nest in hollow trees.
 It is common to find them in small groups of six or fewer birds.
 A pair will mate for life.
-Though their population is declining due to habitat loss as well as sport and trade hunting, they are not considered endangered or even vulnerable.
+Though their population is declining due to habitat loss as well as sport and trade hunting, they are not consider endangered or even vulnerable.

 Temperament